 CRES students are required to pass a junior qualifying exam, which consists of passing the exam in their home department and preparing a research proposal for the CRES committee.
 See CRES qual for details.

-The next talk of the spring semester is Monday, March 11, in PAB 104 from 12-1 PM, with Mark Burford of the Music Department, speaking on Paul Gilroy's The Black Atlantic.
+The next talk of the spring semester is Thursday, April 11, in Vollum 116 from 12-1 PM, with LaShandra Sullivan of the Anthropology Department, speaking on Combahee River Collective's Black Feminist Statement.